Dividend Calculator

 How to Use the Dividend Calculator

-This tool helps you estimate how your investment portfolio will grow over time through stock appreciation and dividend payments.
-It specifically highlights the compounding effect of reinvesting dividends (DRIP).
+This tool estimates how your investment portfolio will grow over time through stock appreciation and dividend payments, specifically highlighting the compounding effect of reinvesting dividends (DRIP).

 2